You are here: Home > Announcements > Spotlight

 Monthly, Keck Center, Washington, D.C.

 Join Cultural Programs of the National Academy of Sciences (CPNAS) at the D.C.
 Art and Science Evening Rendezvous (DASER), a monthly discussion forum on art and science projects in the national capital region and beyond.
 DASERs provide a snapshot of the cultural environment of the region and foster interdisciplinary networking.
 This month, the discussion focuses on recent developments in experimental and interactive technology in art.
-A SEAD Network event is scheduled May 16.
+A SEAD Network event place May 16, 2013.
 Learn more